Continuing Education Activity

 Primary adverse effects for naproxen include dyspepsia, nausea, dizziness, elevated liver enzymes, increased blood pressure, diminished renal function, rash, increased bleeding risk, and GI ulcers.
 Serious but rare adverse effects include blood dyscrasias, Stevens-Johnson syndrome, myocardial infarction, stroke, heart failure, and anaphylaxis.
 The following are several mechanisms of the above adverse effects:

 Renal Effects: Prostaglandins produced by both COX-1 and COX-2 are important regulators of renal function, hemodynamics, and sodium and water reabsorption in the kidneys.
-When renal blood flow is dependent upon prostaglandin synthesis, NSAID administration can result in significant decreases in renal blood flow, leading to acute kidney injury and renal failure.
+When renal blood flow is dependent upon prostaglandin synthesis, NSAID administration can significantly decrease renal blood flow, leading to acute kidney injury and renal failure.
 Also, alterations in sodium and water reabsorption may increase blood pressure, especially in patients with pre-existing hypertension.

 - Documented hypersensitivity to NSAID medications